TomWeishaar/NightClock/README.md

 How hard can a simple NightClock be?
 Turns out not very.
 With the help of Tushar Gupta's answer to a StackOver question (https://stackoverflow.com/questions/18229022/how-to-show-current-time-in-javascript-in-the-format-hhmmss) I was able to pull together this simple app with everything it needs embedded in the html.

 It has no options whatsoever.
 However, you can edit the CSS yourself if you like.

+To get this to work you also need to know that the Pixelbook option to "Keep display on" is under Settings/Device/Power/When idle.
+The fourth key in the top row maximizes the screen (ie, hides the browser controls), and sixth and seventh keys control screen brightness.
+I turn the screen all the way down until it's off, then brighten it just one notch.

+Finally, depending on how far you travel, you may need to change the Pixelbook's time zone; if so, that's in Settings/Advanced/Date and time.
+Sleep well.